eclipse-ee4j/cargotracker/characterization.md

 ![](.gitbook/assets/leg.png)

-Value Objects are typically implemented as JPA embedded objects.
-However, it is sometimes useful and valid to implement them as JPA entities.
+Value Objects are typically implemented as Jakarta Persistence embedded objects.
+However, it is sometimes useful and valid to implement them as Jakarta Persistence entities.

 ## Domain Events